Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

 - Store in an air tight container

-- Can be frozen and then thawed before using
+- Can be frozen for 3 months and then thawed before using